tsgates/arch-wiki-markdown/wiki/ZFS.md

 > Scrub

 ZFS pools should be scrubbed at least once a week.
-To scrub your pool:
+To scrub the pool:

      # zpool scrub <pool>

-To do automatic scrubbing once a week, set the following line in your root crontab:
+To do automatic scrubbing once a week, set the following line in the root crontab:

     # crontab -e